Geodesic Convexity of the Symmetric Eigenvalue Problem and Convergence of Riemannian Steepest Descent: Introduction

 \section{Introduction}

-We consider the problem of computing the top $k$ eigenvectors of a symmetric and positive semi-definite matrix $A \in \mathbb{R}^{n \times n}$, which has many applications in numerical linear algebra (low rank approximation), statistics (principal component analysis) and signal processing.
+We consider the problem of computing the top $k$ eigenvectors of a symmetric matrix $A \in \mathbb{R}^{n \times n}$, which has many applications in numerical linear algebra (low rank approximation), statistics (principal component analysis) and signal processing.
+Without loss of generality, we assume that $A$ is also positive semidefinite.
+This is because $A$ can be shifted as $A+c I_n$ for some constant $c$ and this transformation does not change its eigenvectors.

 We denote by $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n$ the eigenvalues of $A$ counted with multiplicity and by $\delta:=\lambda_k-\lambda_{k+1}$ the eigengap for some $k$ between $1$ and $n-1$.
 We also denote $\Lambda_{\alpha} = \textnormal{diag}(\lambda_1, \ldots ,\lambda_k)$ and $\Lambda_{\beta} = \textnormal{diag}(\lambda_{k+1}, \ldots ,\lambda_n)$.